James Lankford: Defense

 Lankford supports extending the Patriot Act and expanding roving wiretaps occurring in the US.
-He supports the prioritization of security, starting with military bases.

 Environment

 Lankford supports expanding exploration of gas and oil both domestically and on the outer continental shelf.
 He opposes the Environmental Protection Agency regulating emission standards as he believes it hinders economic growth.
 Lankford believes manure and other fertilizers should not be classified as pollutants or hazardous.

-Lankford rejects the scientific consensus on climate change, calling it a "myth."
+Lankford has rejected the scientific consensus on climate change, calling it a "myth" in 2010.
 In 2018, he strongly criticized the National Science Foundation for funding projects that seek to increase reporting on climate change in weathercasts, saying it "is not science—it is propagandizing."

+According to OpenSecrets, during his career, Lankford has taken over $1.5 million from the oil and gas industry, his largest industry donor.

 Healthcare

-Lankford opposes the Affordable Care Act and has voted to repeal it.
+Lankford opposes the Affordable Care Act (Obamacare) and has voted to repeal it.
 In a 2017 Facebook post, he claimed "Since 2013, a majority of states are seeing premiums and costs double, including states that expanded Medicaid".

 Lankford has stated his belief that federally funded health insurance is unconstitutional and that he will oppose any and all moves for a federal healthcare system.
 He supported an initiative to allow Medicare choice and institute budget cuts.